fedevmoreno/audiobook-me/README.md

   And now?
 </h1>

-Go to your bed, run this script and enjoy.
+Go to your bed, run this script and listen to your PDF files.